-Sometimes, the one-shot $G_0W_0$ approximation can yield poor results, particularly for compounds with electrons in d orbitals or strongly localized systems (as molecules).
-The main reason behind this failure is that the DFT starting point with local or semi-local XC functionals may give a band gap too small compared with the experimental one, and a $G_0W_0$ calculation is not able to correct this error.
-In order to overcome this issue, a possible solution is to use as starting point a hybrid functional, or alternatively to solve the GW equations in a self-consistent manner.
-In this approach, the QP eigenvalues and wavefunctions obtained from the previous cycle are used in each iteration.
-For the first iteration, the LDA/GGA eigenvalues and eigenfunctions are employed.
-Fully self-consistent GW calculations are generally challenging to implement, may sometimes yield incorrect results, and are practically computationally prohibitive for most realistic materials.
-However, for many systems, DFT wavefunctions are already quite good, and self-consistency on eigenvalues only can be sufficient (see Ref.
+Sometimes, the one-shot G_0W_0 approximation can yield poor results, particularly for compounds with electrons in d orbitals or strongly localized systems (such as molecules).
+The main reason behind this failure is that the starting point of DFT, with local or semi-local XC functionals, may give a band gap too small compared to the experimental one, and a G_0W_0 calculation is not able to fully correct this error20.
+To try to overcome this issue, a possible solution is to use, as starting point, a hybrid functional, or alternatively to solve the GW equations in a self-consistent manner.
+In this approach, the QP eigenvalues and wavefunctions obtained from the previous cycle are used in the following iteration.
+LDA or GGA eigenvalues and eigenfunctions are often employed for the first iteration.

+Fully self-consistent GW calculations are generally challenging to implement, may sometimes yield incorrect results, and are computationally prohibitive, in practice, for most realistic materials.
+However, for most systems, DFT wavefunctions are already quite good, and self-consistency on eigenvalues only can be sufficient (see Ref.
 [53]).
-This self-consistency is usually performed either for G only or for both G and G. Generally, this procedure results in larger band gaps and can significantly reduce the dependency of the G results on the choice of the DFT functional.
+This self-consistency is usually performed either on G only or for both G and W. Generally, this procedure results in larger band gaps and can significantly reduce the dependency of the GW results on the choice of the DFT functional.